streem/pbandk/README.md

 * `conformance/jvm` - Conformance test runner for Kotlin/JVM
 * `conformance/native` - Conformance test runner for Kotlin/Native
 * `conformance/lib` - Common multiplatform code for conformance tests
-* `protoc-gen-kotlin/jvm` - Kotlin/JVM implementation of the code generator (can generate code for any platform, but requires JVM to run)
+* `protoc-gen-pbandk/jvm` - Kotlin/JVM implementation of the code generator (can generate code for any platform, but requires JVM to run)
-* `protoc-gen-kotlin/lib` - Multiplatform code (only Kotlin/JVM supported at the moment) for the code generator and `ServiceGenerator` library
+* `protoc-gen-pbandk/lib` - Multiplatform code (only Kotlin/JVM supported at the moment) for the code generator and `ServiceGenerator` library
 * `runtime` - Multiplatform library for runtime Protobuf support

 ### Code Generator

-To generate the `protoc-gen-kotlin` distribution, run:
+To generate the `protoc-gen-pbandk` distribution, run:

 ```
-./gradlew :protoc-gen-kotlin:protoc-gen-kotlin-jvm:assembleDist
+./gradlew :protoc-gen-pbandk:protoc-gen-pbandk-jvm:assembleDist
 ```

 #### Testing Changes Locally in External Project